-When children create and participate in games of their own choosing they learn how to resolve conflicts and develop respect for rules and the opinions of others.
+Did you know that when children engage in unstructured play they learn how to resolve conflicts and develop respect for rules and the opinions of others.
 It is through play that children begin to gain a sense of self and an appreciation for their abilities.